 If you want to truly connect with others, you have to go beyond simply providing interesting information.
 You need to ensure that the way you present information is stimulating and engaging – otherwise, you’ll lose people’s interest.

-Body language plays a significant role in conveying leadership presence, because it sends a clear message, even when you aren’t speaking.
+Body language is significant in conveying leadership presence because it sends a clear message, even when you aren’t speaking.

 If there is one simple thing you can do to enhance your impact as a leader and persuade others to see things as you see them, it’s sustained, meaningful eye contact with your audience.
 This builds trust and provides your audience with a sense of involvement.

 Try to find the balance between open and closed body language.
 A power pose may signal confidence and status, but it could also display arrogance at times.
 On the other hand, leaders who keep their heads down or are too closed off may be viewed as weak or doubtful.

 The solution?
 Just aim to be relaxed yet conscious of what message you’re sending.
 Match your facial expressions with what you’re saying, and vary your gestures, so you don’t look robotic.
 Keep your arms uncrossed, so your body language is more open.
 Studies show that both power and warmth are needed in order to be charismatic.